 Policy of Cruelty Toward Detainees Leading U.S. Down Wrong Path, Mora Says

-Mora explained that the war on terror has been different from other wars, not only because the modern terrorist presents an unprecedented type or level of threat, but because the United States has applied cruel and illegal measures against detainees.
+Mora explained that the war on terror has been different from other wars, not only because the modern terrorist presents an unprecedented type or level of threat, but because the United States has applied cruel, illegal measures against detainees.

-“While the war is still in its early stages, and its outcomes and consequences are still developing, … this war is distinctive and will be remembered because we as a nation, despite our laws, values, and traditions, consciously apply cruelty against captive individuals,” Mora said.
-Mora added that the U.S. has also sought to reinterpret its own laws to legalize once formerly illegal human rights violations.
+“While the war is still in its early stages, and its outcomes and consequences are still developing…this war is distinctive and will be remembered because we as a nation, despite our laws, values, and traditions, consciously apply cruelty against captive individuals,” Mora said.
+Mora added that the United States has also sought to reinterpret its own laws to legalize once formerly illegal human rights violations.

 “Each of these four beliefs or assumptions was profoundly mistaken, and each constituted a legal, policy, and political blunder of massive proportions,” Mora asserted.

 These abuses and instances of cruelty are real, and are known to have occurred, Mora said.
 He recounted some of the abuse endured by Mohammed al-Khatani, the detainee believed to be involved in the execution of the September 11 attacks.
 Khatani was subjected to 160 days in a pen perpetually flooded with artificial light, forced to wear women’s underwear, threatened by dogs, placed on a leash, subjected to phony kidnapping, given large quantities of intravenous fluids without access to a toilet, and deprived of sleep for three days.
 Mora explained that this account does not mean that all detainees were abused, but shows that abuse did occur.
 Furthermore, he added that while not all detainees were treated as poorly as Khatani, some were treated worse.